 Translators will be able to take these things into consideration, plus other factors such as how much space is provided for the content and whether the tone is conversational, academic, or professional?

 To help with these questions, consider sending previously translated materials, instruction sheets, style guides, tone of voice guidelines, etc. to provide content and to help the translators "visualize" the final piece in its context.

-Ensure those proverbial apples you long to promote, market and sell to apple-loving international customers will reach that market and turn apple shoppers into apple buyers.
+Ensure those proverbial apples you want to promote, market, and sell to apple-loving international customers will reach that market and turn apple shoppers into apple buyers.